jonniek/mpv-playlistmanager/README.md

 # Mpv-Playlistmanager
-Mpv lua script to create and manage playlists
+Mpv lua script to create and manage playlists.
+All parts work independently as long as on_loaded() is present, so if you want only certain features feel free to remove the others.

 ## Current features
 - Loadfiles(P)